Maintenance and Field Replacement

 Power Supplies

-Note: Front Panel shows the locations of power supplies for your device.
+Note: The front panel shows the power supply locations for your device.

 1. Connect at least one of the chassis grounding pads located on the front and rear panels of the chassis to the data center ground as needed to ensure that the switch is grounded.